MaksimSzaszkow/emsh/README.md

 #### Variables

 Emsh Variables in first version will be treated as staticly typed.
-Meybe later versions will add optional support for dynamic typing, but using it will make it impossible to translate it into staticly typed languages.
+Maybe later versions will add optional support for dynamic typing, but using it will make it impossible to translate it into staticly typed languages.

 ##### Integer